 Here are some key points about urinary tract infection.
 More detail and supporting information is in the main article.

-- Common symptoms include a strong, frequent urge to urinate and a painful and burning sensation when urinating.
+- Common symptoms include a strong, frequent urge to urinate and a painful and burning sensation when urinating

-- Urinary tract infection is usually diagnosed based on symptoms and testing of a urine sample.
+- Urinary tract infection is usually diagnosed based on symptoms and testing of a urine sample

-- Uncomplicated urinary tract infections can be cured with 2-3 days of treatment.
+- Uncomplicated urinary tract infections can be cured with 2-3 days of treatment

-- Cranberry extracts do not treat UTIs, but may help reduce the risk of recurrent UTI.
+- Cranberry extracts do not treat UTIs but may help reduce the risk of recurrent UTI

 What is a urinary tract infection?

-The urinary tract is comprised of the bladder, kidneys, ureters and urethra.
+The urinary tract is comprised of the bladder, kidneys, ureters, and urethra.

-Over 50% of all women will experience at least one UTI during their lifetime, with 20-30% experiencing recurrent UTI.11 Women are more likely to develop UTIs than men, due to anatomical differences; the urethra is shorter in women than in men, and it is closer to the anus, making it more likely that bacteria are transferred to the bladder.
+Women are more likely to develop UTIs than men, due to anatomical differences; the urethra is shorter in women than in men, and it is closer to the anus, making it more likely that bacteria are transferred to the bladder.